-On November 7, 2014, CMS provided guidance, in the form of state health official letter (SHO #14-002), on the considerations that the Secretary of Health and Human Services (HHS) intends to apply in exercising her authority under section 5000A(f)(1)(E) of the Code to recognize certain types of Medicaid coverage as minimum essential coverage (MEC).
+On November 7, 2014, Centers for Medicard & Medicaid Services (CMS) provided guidance, in the form of state health official letter (SHO #14-002), on the considerations that the Secretary of Health and Human Services (HHS) intends to apply in exercising her authority under section 5000A(f)(1)(E) of the Code to recognize certain types of Medicaid coverage as minimum essential coverage (MEC).

 In coordination with the Treasury Secretary, CMS set forth in the letter:

-- The process that the HHS Secretary will use to designate Medicaid coverage as MEC under her authority; and
+- The process that the HHS Secretary will use to designate Medicaid coverage as MEC under her authority

 SHO #14-002 does not address coverage under a Medicaid state plan that is limited to family planning services, tuberculosis-related services or treatment of emergency medical conditions.
 IRS regulations except such coverage from MEC and this exception is not impacted by this guidance.

 CMS reviewed state plans and 1115 demonstration documentation and, as needed, conducted interviews with state officials in 48 states, which provide medically needy, pregnancy-related, and/or 1115 coverage, to determine whether coverage met the requirements for MEC.
 Coverage that was equivalent to state plan coverage available to the categorically needy was determined to be MEC.
 Where the state provided a more limited benefit package, staff applied the considerations laid out in the SHO letter to determine whether the coverage met the requirements to be approved as MEC.